 Point Number 3: Some doctors are admitting that Type 2 diabetes can be reversed; or, at least, controlled with diet and exercise.
 Thirty years ago, doctors scoffed at the idea that diet and exercise could control or slow down the progression of Type 2 diabetes, let alone even reverse it.

-Most diabetics don't realize that the drugs aren't working until years later when they start to have problems with their kidneys, eyes, feet, etc. Then, they realize that the drugs were just covering up the symptoms and not addressing the actual disease itself.
+Most diabetics don't realize that the drugs aren't really working until years later when they start to have problems with their kidneys, eyes, feet, etc. Then, they realize that the drugs were just covering up the symptoms and not addressing the actual disease itself.

 The key point to understand here is that as long as you continue to rely on the drugs, your diabetes will continue to get worse; and, you will end up taking more and more drugs with each passing year ...